 Every time Oracle VM VirtualBox starts up a VM, a so-called release log file is created, containing lots of information about the VM configuration and runtime events.
-The log file is called VBox.log and resides in the VM log file folder.
-Typically this will be a directory as follows:
+The log file is called VBox.log and resides in the VM log file folder, which is \$HOME/VirtualBox VMs/VM-name/Logs by default.

-\$HOME/VirtualBox VMs/{machinename}/Logs